Projector

 containing the key value pairs of the

 keys you requested.
-This is extra handy of the name in the attrs
+This is extra handy if the key names in the attrs

 are the same as the column